-Encroachment Permits are a special permit required for every proposal or plan of work that involves cutting into the levee, wholly or in part within any area for which there is an Adopted Plan of Flood Control, as defined by California Code of Regulations (CCR) Title 23, Division 1,
+Encroachment Permits are required for every proposal or plan of work that involves cutting into the levee, wholly or in part within any area for which there is an Adopted Plan of Flood Control, as defined by California Code of Regulations (CCR) Title 23, Division 1,

 Encroachment Permit Forms

 RD 1000 Special Encroachment Standards - Requirements and limitations specific to those planning construction work within RD 1000's district that are subject to needing an Encroachment Permit

 Q: What is the purpose of an Encroachment Permit?